Wisteria macrostachya 'Blue Moon'

 - Vigorous grower

 Wisteria macrostachya 'Blue Moon' is an extremely hardy variety and very fast growing.
 It has lovely lavender-blue flowers that are borne on 6" - 12" long racemes that hang like clusters of grapes.
 The gorgeous flowers have a sweet fragrance and will bloom up to three times per year when grown in full sun.
 This is a showstopper in the garden for sure!
-Native to south-central U.S.
+Native to the south-central U.S.

 Uses: Arbors, Fences, Pergolas, Trellises, Cottage Gardens, Screening, Specimen, Woodland Garden